Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 .
 ## Create Artist Folder
-Create a copy of the **ExampleArtist** folder, here called TamikoThiel - rename it with the artist's name.
-Please do not use blanks or other special characters in the artist’s name.
+Duplicate the entire contents of the **ExampleArtist** folder and rename it with the artist's name.
+In this example, we called it "TamikoThiel."
+Please do NOT use blanks or other special characters in the artist’s name.

 ### Image - Artist Folder:
 ![SetupArtistPorpoise2](/administration/images/SetupArtistPorpoise2.PNG)